ThatOneBro/pre-commit-deno-typecheck/README.md

     - id: deno-typecheck
     - args: [main.ts]
 - repo: https://github.com/nozaq/pre-commit-deno
-  rev: v0.1.0 # Latest as of 24 Jun 2022, use the ref you want
+  rev: 0.1.0 # Latest as of 24 Jun 2022, notice no v prefix... use the ref you want
   hooks:
     - id: deno-fmt
     - id: deno-lint